 Imports to Canada rose by 5.3% over a month to CAD 54.1 billion in October of 2021.
 It was the highest reading on record, led by an increase in purchases of motor vehicles and parts (+27.2%), namely light trucks (+32.5%) and motor vehicle engines and parts (+34%), as the stoppages related to semiconductor shortages were less prevalent than those in September and August.
 Inbound purchases also increased for energy products (14.9%), driven by refined petroleum products (+23.8%) due to higher production from the United States as refineries restarted activity after Hurricane Ida, clothing, footwear, and accessories (+15.4%) and pharmaceutical products (6.6%). source: Statistics Canada

 Imports in Canada averaged 22313.91 CAD Million from 1971 until 2021, reaching an all time high of 54090.50 CAD Million in October of 2021 and a record low of 1112 CAD Million in January of 1971.
 This page provides the latest reported value for - Canada Imports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Canada Imports - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Imports in Canada is expected to be 52100.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Imports in Canada to stand at 51000.00 in 12 months time.
-In the long-term, the Canada Imports is projected to trend around 49800.00 CAD Million in 2020, according to our econometric models.
+Imports in Canada is expected to be 51300.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Imports is projected to trend around 51000.00 CAD Million in 2022, according to our econometric models.